paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-022-sea-grant-colleges-and-marine-science-development.md

 (6) The Board shall meet on a biannual basis and, at any other time, at the call of the Chairman or upon the request of a majority of the voting members or of the Director.

-(7) The Board may exercise such powers as are reasonably necessary in order to carry out its duties under subsection (b) of this section.
+(7) The Board may exercise such powers as are reasonably necessary in order to carry out its duties under subsection (b).

 (8) The Board may establish such subcommittees as are reasonably necessary to carry out its duties under subsection (b).
 Such subcommittees may include individuals who are not Board members.